jharwell/sierra/docs/src/philosophy.rst

 SIERRA Design Philosophy
 ========================

-This document outlines the main philosophy behind SIERRA's design, how it can be used, and so forth.
-It really boils down to a few core ideas.
+This document outlines the core ideas behind SIERRA's design.
+Understanding these helps explain *why* SIERRA works the way it does — including choices that might initially seem overly rigid or opinionated.

 Single Input, Multiple Output
 =============================

-During stage 1, SIERRA generates multiple experiments via multiple experimental run input files all from a single template input file, which must be specified on the command line.
-SIERRA does not follow any references/links to other input files in this template input file, greatly simplifying the generation process and improving reproducability of experiments (e.g., less cryptic/subtle errors because of a ROS ``<include>`` which is different between the package versions installed on one system and another).
-SIERRA *does* support flattening an input file tree into a single file, per :ref:`plugins/expdef`.
+During stage 1, SIERRA generates multiple experiments from a single template input file specified on the command line.
+It does not follow any references or includes within that file, which simplifies generation and improves reproducibility (for example, it avoids subtle errors caused by a ROS ``<include>`` resolving differently across systems).
+SIERRA *does* support flattening an input file tree into a single file; see :ref:`plugins/expdef`.

 Low Floor, No Ceiling
 =====================